git4humans/git4humans/README.md

 The infamous [Pareto Principle](https://en.wikipedia.org/wiki/Pareto_principle) can be found to apply to [Git commands](https://git-scm.com/docs): roughly 80% of our experience with Git will be around 20% of all the commands.

-**Git for Humans** is focusing on these 20% commands that we most likely will touch in an everyday use.
+**Git for Humans** is focusing on these 20% commands that we most likely will touch in everyday use.
 For more complex use, you can always fallback to the original Git commands.
 [All Git commands](https://git-scm.com/docs) is applicable in **Git for Humans** (e.g., you can use `git fetch` and `g fetch` interchangeably).

 **new**